 - During screening, if the participant is experiencing any vaginal bleeding, reschedule the exam and associated sample collection to be completed within the 45 day screening window. - At enrollment, the participant should be rescheduled if any vaginal bleeding is reported or observed on exam.
-Note per protocol section 7.3, menses should not coincide with a participant's Enrollment visit or Days 1-7; this should be taken into consideration when scheduling enrollment. - During a scheduled follow-up visit, the pelvic exam and associated sample collection, and vaginal swabs for PK, should still be completed as long as the participant is comfortable.
-Notify the MTN-027 management team if vaginal bleeding coincides with Days 1-7, or if the participant declines the exam or any sample collection. - If a participant presents for an interim visit complaining of genital symptoms, perform a pelvic exam to evaluate her symptoms at that time.
+Note per protocol section 7.3, menses should not coincide with a participant's Enrollment visit and ideally Days 1-7; this should be taken into consideration when scheduling enrollment.
+Every effort should be made to avoid scheduling these visits while participants are on her menses; however, if Days 1-7 study visit take place while participant is on menses, all study procedures and sample collection should continue per participant's conform level. - During a scheduled follow-up visit, the pelvic exam and associated sample collection, and vaginal swabs for PK, should still be completed as long as the participant is comfortable.
+Notify the MTN-028 management team if vaginal bleeding coincides with Days 1-7, or if the participant declines the exam or any sample collection.

+• If a participant presents for an interim visit complaining of genital symptoms, perform a pelvic exam to evaluate her symptoms at that time.
 If she is not comfortable with completing an exam, she should be scheduled to return for a pelvic exam as soon as possible after vaginal bleeding stops.

+General Technique:

-General Technique: Maximize the comfort and privacy of the participant.
+- Maximize the comfort and privacy of the participant.
 Position the examination table away from the door or hang a curtain to ensure privacy.
 Explain what you are doing as you do it.
-Take as much time as needed to ensure participant comfort and accurate documentation of exam findings.

-Use clean hand/dirty hand technique, and/or assistants, to avoid contamination.
-Keep extra gloves available as two hands may be needed at different time points during the exam.
-Use a speculum of appropriate type and size to permit adequate visualization of the vagina and cervix.
+Take as much time as needed to ensure participant comfort and accurate documentation of exam findings. - Use clean hand/dirty hand technique, and/or assistants, to avoid contamination.
+Keep extra gloves available as two hands may be needed at different time points during the exam. - Use a speculum of appropriate type and size to permit adequate visualization of the vagina and cervix.
 For most participants, a Graves speculum is preferred to enable visualization of all anatomic areas and tissues.
 At Screening, record the type and size of the speculum used on the Pelvic Exam Diagrams form for reference at subsequent exams.
 If during follow-up the speculum type and size changes, site may record the new information on the Pelvic Exam Diagram form.
 Prior to insertion, ensure that the speculum functions properly and has no rough edges.